Discovery learning in an interdisciplinary course on finite fields and applications: Sample discussion activities

 In~addition to the sense of discovery from the activity described above, this topic is a fantastic opportunity to introduce students to the broader subject of projective geometry, which, unlike some of the earlier material, is new to nearly every student.
 The~following day's lecture includes a brief example-driven introduction to the projective plane over $\RR$ and its use in algebraic geometry, where the solution sets of some polynomial systems are more homogenous when viewed in projective space.

-During their exit interviews, over half of the students listed this discussion day as their favorite, citing the geometric and pictorial aspects.
+When asked about the course, over half of the students listed this discussion day as their favorite, citing the geometric and pictorial aspects.
 The first time this course was taught, this discussion was the first one in which students worked at the board instead of at desks (see Section~\ref{subsec:discussion-changes}), which likely helped it make an extra impression.